 What is Document Delivery?

 Although many articles are available online, many in our collection are available in paper or microfiche.

 - Any print article or book chapter owned by the Library will be made available electronically by request.

 - Entire books can be pulled in advance and placed "on hold" at the Circulation Desk in the OSU-Tulsa Library.

 - Please note Copyright Restrictions below.

 Who can use Document Delivery?

-- Document Delivery is available to OSU-Tulsa students, faculty and staff as well as LU-Tulsa Nursing students, faculty and staff.
+- Document Delivery is available to OSU-Tulsa students, faculty and staff.

 How many requests can I make per day?